- Responsible Investment Policy

 As a signatory of the UN Principles of Responsible Investment, EQ Investors commits to the following statement:

-- Principle 4: Promote acceptance and implementation of the Principles within the investment industry.
+- Principle 4: We will promote acceptance and implementation of the Principles within the investment industry.

-- Principle 5: Work together to enhance our effectiveness in implementing the Principles.
+- Principle 5: We will work together to enhance our effectiveness in implementing the Principles.

 As a Certified B Corporation, EQ Investors fully supports the B Corp Declaration of Interdependence: